Fluctuations for diameter and perimeter of convex hulls of multiple random walks: Fluctuations of the diameter for multiple random walks

-In this section, we establish $L^2$-approximation (Theorem~\ref{thm:diameter-approximation-general}) and distributional convergence (Theorem~\ref{thm:two-walks-diameter}) results for the diameter $D_n$ of the convex hull of $N \geq 1$ random walks.
+In this section, we establish $L^2$-approximation (Theorem~\ref{thm:diameter-approximation-general}) and distributional convergence (Theorem~\ref{thm:many-walks-diameter}) results for the diameter $D_n$ of the convex hull of $N \geq 1$ random walks under hypothesis~\eqref{ass:many-walks}, covering all cases and with quite explicit limit distributions, which are generically Gaussian but non-Gaussian in certain cases.
 As an illustration, the case $N=2$ is presented in~\S\ref{sec:max-Gaussian-examples}.
-For the present section, it is convenient to assume that the indexing of the random walks is such that
+For the present section, it is convenient (without loss of generality) to

 in particular, this means that any of the $\bmu$s that are zero will appear at the start of the list.